aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 *****

 So it was half a year later when she sent him a photo of herself.
-Naked except for panties, kneeling on the bed, her hands under her belly and her belly extending forward beneath her swollen breasts.
+Naked and kneeling on the bed, her hands under her belly and her belly extending forward beneath her swollen breasts.
 Her face is radiant and beautiful.

 <img style="border:1px solid #000000;" alt="" src="./20240503_preggers4.png" height=400px>